0b10011/collage/README.md

    2. Move tallest image to top and shortest image to bottom in even columns.
 7. Resize all images from their full size to fit in a column.
 8. Calculate the extra height in each column
-9. Split that extra height among images in each column and crop the top/bottom of each image.
+9. Split that extra height among images proportionally in each column, and for each image:
+   1. Shorten up to `max_distortion` (eg, if an image is 100px tall and `max_distortion` is set to `5`, the final image would be no shorter than 95px).
+   2. Crop the remaining amount from the top/bottom.
 10. Place images in collage based on column and position within column.